Unlock the value of timely medication: Parkinson's UK time critical medication dashboard

 The dashboard helps organisations evaluate different approaches (such as self-administration, staff training, or e-prescribing) to improve the timely administration of time critical medications by modelling the cost savings gained from implementation.

 In addition to people with Parkinson’s, medication is time critical for several conditions, including people with diabetes, epilepsy and HIV.
-As an indicative multiplier, The PSC estimates that the overall costs could be seven to eight times higher when people with other health conditions who rely on time critical medication are factored in.
+As an indicative multiplier, The PSC estimates that the overall costs could be 7 to 8 times higher when people with other health conditions who rely on time critical medication are factored in.

 Using the dashboard